 - D.1 An executing authority shall appoint a selection committee to make recommendations on appointments to posts.
 The selection committee shall consist of at least three members who are employees of a grading equal to or higher than the grading of the post to be filled or suitable persons from outside the public service or in which both such an employee or employees and such a person or persons are represented.
-However - the chairperson of the selection committee, who shall be an employee, shall be of a grading higher than the post to be filled; and - (b) in the event that the manager of the component within which the vacant post is located, is graded lower than the vacant post, such a manager may be a member of the selection committee. - D.2 A selection committee constituted for the appointment of a head of department shall include, in the case of- - (a) a head of a national department, at least three Ministers; and - (b) a head of a provincial administration or provincial department, at least three members of the Executive Council of the relevant province. - D.3 A selection committee shall, where possible, include adequate representation of historically disadvantaged persons. - D.4 Employees of a grading which is lower than the grading of the post to be filled may provide secretarial or advisory services during the selection process, but shall not form part of the selection committee. - D.5 The selection committee shall make a recommendation on the suitability of a candidate after considering only- - (a) information based on valid methods, criteria or instruments for selection that are free from any bias or discrimination; - (b) the training, skills, competence and knowledge necessary to meet the inherent requirements of the post; - (c) the needs of the department for developing human resources; - (d) the representativeness of the component where the post is located; and - (e) the department's affirmative action programme. - D.6 A selection committee shall record the reasons for its decision with reference to the criteria mentioned in regulation VII D.5. - D.7 When an executing authority does not approve a recommendation of a selection committee, she or he shall record the reasons for her or his decision in writing. - D.8 Before making a decision on an appointment or the filling of a post, an executing authority shall-
+However- - (a) the chairperson of the selection committee, who shall be an employee, shall be of a grading higher than the post to be filled; and - (b) in the event that the manager of the component within which the vacant post is located, is graded lower than the vacant post, such a manager may be a member of the selection committee. - D.2 A selection committee constituted for the appointment of- - (a) the head of a national department, shall include at least three Ministers and a national head of department; - (b) the head of the Office of the Premier, shall include at least three members of the Executive Council of the relevant province and the head of any national department; - (c) the head of a provincial department, shall include at least three members of the Executive Council of the relevant province and the head of the Office of the Premier of the province; - (d) a Deputy Director-General of a national department, shall include at least two Ministers or Deputy Ministers one of whom is not in the portfolio in which the vacancy exists, and the head of a national department; - (e) a Deputy Director-General of- - the Office of the Premier, shall include at least two members of the Executive Council of the relevant province and the head of the Office of the Premier of the province; - (ii) a provincial department, shall include at least two members of the Executive Council of the relevant province and the head of the relevant provincial department.